BeyondTheClouds/enoslib/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EnOSlib's documentation!
+Welcome to |enoslib|'s documentation!
 ===================================

-EnOSlib helps you deploy applications on various platforms.
+|enoslib| helps you to drive you experiments on various infrastructures.

-It targets role based deployments and allows you to describe your operations using tasks.
+To do so, most of your experiment logic is made *reusable* by |enoslib| (getting resources, launching remote actions, deploying side analysis stacks ...)

-More pragmatically, with the EnOSlib, you can iterate on your application deployment and experimental workflow locally before moving to a large testbed like Grid'5000, or Chameleon.
+More pragmatically, with |enoslib|, you can iterate on your application deployment and experimental workflow locally before moving to a large testbed like Grid'5000, or Chameleon.
 It saves time and energy.